Table of Contents Contents

 Manitoba

-In Manitoba there are no programs to help with the cost of dental.
+In Manitoba, there are no programs to help with the cost of dental care.

 Ontario

 Ontario offers a Seniors Dental Care Program.
-This program covers basic dental services for low income seniors over the age of 65.
+This program covers basic dental services for low-income seniors over the age of 65.
 They also have a Healthy Smiles Program.
-This is for children who are low income or in a qualifying Ontario program.
+This is for children who are low-income or in a qualifying Ontario program.
+Those who are on the Ontario Disability Support Program can also receive dental coverage.

 Quebec